-How Eagle-Eye Vision, Values and Virtues Improve your Leadership Development Initiatives
+How Eagle-Eye Vision, Values and Virtues Improve your Leadership Development Initiatives (Video also)

 When Gordon and I move to North Dakota in 2014, we immediately start brainstorming a name for our new home that captures our passion for leadership development.

 Eagle Springs is the first name that resonates with both of us.
 “Eagle,” because we both love the majesty of bald eagles…plus it’s in one of my favorite scriptures (Isaiah 40:31).
 And, “Springs,” because of the natural artesian spring bubbling forth on our property…plus another scripture (Psalms 1).

 There is just one tiny problem…no, a big problem.
 When initially surveying the property with its deserted, homestead shack, we see turkey vultures sitting on the roof.
 Turkey Vultures!
 Now, I know the value of Turkey Vultures.
 And, I appreciate the work they do.
 However, “Vulture” just doesn’t resonate with either of us.
 Who’s ever heard of – Turkey Vulture Ranch!
 So, I start praying for eagles to visit our valley. 🙂

 In this series, we’ll discuss how eagle-eye vision, values and virtues improve your personal leadership development.
 (Sorry to those of you who love Turkey Vultures!)

 How Clear is Your Personal Leadership Development Plan?

 “Raise your hand – who already has a Personal Vision or Purpose Statement as part of your Leadership Development Strategy?”